Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Proofs of results on involving dualization (Theorems and )

-\begin{remark} The previous proposition implies that for $i \in \{1, \ldots, d+1\}$, the lattice simplices $(T^d_{1,i} - e)^{\ast}$ are reflexive in the sense of \cite{ben}.
-As the following volume computation shows, these integral simplices are not unimodularly equivalent to their integral dual simplices unless $i=d+1$, while the origin has the same barycentric coordinates with respect to their vertices.
-In particular, this shows that the minimizers of the $i-th$ barycentric coordinate are not unique unless $i=d+1$.
+\begin{remark}\thmtitle{Non-uniqueness of the minimizers of $\beta_i$} The previous proposition implies that for $i \in \{1, \ldots, d+1\}$, the lattice simplices $T^d_{1,i} - e$ are reflexive in the sense of \cite{ben}.
+As the following volume computation shows, $T^d_{1,i} - e$ and $(T^d_{1,i} - e)^{\ast}$ are not unimodularly equivalent unless $i=d+1$, despite the fact that the origin has the same barycentric coordinates with respect to their vertices.
+In particular, this shows that the minimizers of the $i$-th barycentric coordinate are not unique unless $i=d+1$.
 Let $i \in \{1, \ldots, d\}$ and let $\beta_1, \ldots, \beta_{d+1}$ denote the barycentric coordinates of $o$.
 Observe that by Proposition~\ref{mahler_bary}, we have

 As

 and

 we have